 This notification will remain there until you clear or view the notification.
-But it isn’t stored in the Ring app, so you won’t get to see it later.
+But it isn’t stored in the Ring application, so you won’t get to see it later.

-It’s important to note, you’ll need a Ring Protect Plan in order to receive ‘snapshot captures’ (i.e. rich notifications).
+It’s important to note, you’ll need a Ring Protect Plan in order to receive ‘snapshot captures’ (i.e. rich notification).
 It’s not available without it.

 The one tried and true method to get rid of this, is to disable Rich notifications.
 To do this, first, you’ll open the Ring app, where you’ll find your Dashboard.
 From there, go to the camera you want to disable Rich notifications on.
 If you want to adjust this for all of your cameras, you’ll have to visit each camera’s settings one by one.

 Once you’ve gone to the camera’s settings, go to Device Settings.
-On the next screen, go to Notification Settings.
+On the next screen, go to Settings for notification

 After you tap on Notification Settings, you’ll see a screen that shows Rich Notifications.